pyload/pyload/docs/plugins/base_plugin.rst

 ---------

 All important data which must be known by pyLoad is set using class attributes pre- and suffixed with ``__``.
-An overview of acceptable values can be found in :class:`Base <pyload.plugins.Base.Base>` source code.
+An overview of acceptable values can be found in :class:`Base <pyload.plugins.base.Base>` source code.
 Unneeded attributes can be left out, except ``__version__``.
 Nevertheless please fill out most information as you can, when you want to submit your plugin to the public repository.

-Additionally :class:`Crypter <pyload.plugins.Crypter.Crypter>` and :class:`Hoster <pyload.plugins.Hoster.Hoster>`
+Additionally :class:`Crypter <pyload.plugins.crypter.Crypter>` and :class:`Hoster <pyload.plugins.hoster.Hoster>`
 needs to have a specific regexp [2]_ ``__pattern__``.
 This will be matched against input url's and if a suited plugin is found it is selected to handle the url.

 For localization pyLoad supports gettext [3]_, to mark strings for translation surround them with ``_("...")``.

-You don't need to subclass :class:`Base <pyload.plugins.Base.Base>` directly, but the intermediate type according to your plugin.
+You don't need to subclass :class:`Base <pyload.plugins.base.Base>` directly, but the intermediate type according to your plugin.
 As an example we choose a hoster plugin, but the same is true for all plugin types.

 How a basic hoster plugin header could look like::

-        from pyload.plugin.Hoster import Hoster
+        from pyload.plugin.hoster import Hoster

         class MyFileHoster(Hoster):
                 __version__ = "0.1"